temporalio/documentation/README.md

 ### How to auto format files

-Run `yarn format` .
+Run `yarn format`.

-If you do not run this command locally and put up a Pull Request, a Github action runs the formatting.
+If you don't run this command locally before posting a Pull Request, a Github action runs the formatting.

 ### How to run the Assembly Workflow